-- Grazing, preferably more than half a day, is for the horse its pleasure and its life.
+- Grazing, preferably more than half a day, is his pleasure and life for the horse.
 Gnawing at woodwork and the like are frantic attempts to get much-needed cellulose, and on a concentrate-free diet he won't have such a need anymore.
-Stable vices that arise out of spiritual need because the horse cannot do what it is programmed to do, grazing will diminish.
-(Have you ever realized why we call this * stable * vices?
-A horse that lives outside and gets enough roughage will not develop this type of disturbed behavior).
+Stable vices, which arise from spiritual need because the horse cannot do what it is programmed to do, graze, will diminish.
+(Have you ever realized why we call this* stable * vices?
+A horse that lives outdoors and gets enough roughage will not develop this type of disturbed behavior).

 - Less neurotic behavior